'Ot 'n' Sweaty

 'Ot 'n' Sweaty is the fourth album by the American rock band Cactus.
-It was released in 1972.
+It was released in 1972, and would be their last for over three decades.
 Original members Jim McCarty and Rusty Day had left the group, so bass guitarist Tim Bogert and drummer Carmine Appice were joined by Werner Fritzschings on guitar, Duane Hitchings on keyboards and Peter French (ex-Leaf Hound and Atomic Rooster) on vocals.
 This was the band's final album before their long hiatus that lasted until 2006.
-The first three songs (filled up the first side of the original LP) were recorded live on April 3, 1972, in Puerto Rico at the Mar y Sol Pop Festival, and the rest (the second side of the LP) were recorded in studio (so on the album's front cover is printed after the band's name: On Stage In Puerto Rico And In The Studio).
+The first three tracks (the first side of the original LP) were recorded live on April 3, 1972, in Puerto Rico at the Mar y Sol Pop Festival, and the rest (the second side of the LP) were recorded in studio (as reflected below the band's name on the album cover: On Stage In Puerto Rico And In The Studio).
 The pinnacle tracks for this album are "Bad Stuff", "Bringing Me Down", "Bedroom Mazurka", "Telling You" and a live recording of "Let Me Swim", which was a song by the original Cactus on their 1970 debut album.